It was a fantastic event on Thursday, February 15, 2024!

 Join us on Thursday, February 15th at the David Brower Center in Berkeley for the Council’s Annual EM&V Forum.
 This year’s theme is Changing Paradigms to Achieve California’s Clean Energy, Decarbonization, and Equity Goals.

-The Council’s annual EM&V Forum was held in February, 2022.
-It brought together EM&V, data science, and implementation professionals from across the energy efficiency, demand response, and DER communities to explore critical technical topics that are essential for addressing California’s clean energy policies.
-This year’s theme was Evaluation to Build Back Better.
-We took a deep dive on four important and timely topics:
+The EM&V Forum brings together EM&V, data science, and implementation professionals from across the energy efficiency, demand response, and DER communities to explore critical technical topics that are essential for addressing California’s clean energy policies.